RPC vs GraphQL/REST

 On the other hand, we need GraphQL/REST if we need to give third parties access to our database.

-Also, using a GraphQL API can be crucial strategy for very large companies with highly complex databases.
+Also, using a GraphQL API can be a crucial strategy for very large companies with highly complex databases.

 In general, a sensible default is to start with RPC and use GraphQL/REST only when the need arises.